apigee-127/volos-connectors/volos-mysql/README.md

 The example below shows a simple usage of the ``volos-mysql`` connector using the ``http`` module to proxy requests to the connector.

->In this example, credentials and the database endpoint are specified in plaintext.
+>**Note:** In this example, credentials and the database endpoint are specified in plaintext.
 This is not a best practice.

 ```
 var mysqlConnector = require('volos-mysql');